Siris-Li/SoC-Tapeout-Tutorial/README.rst

-SoC Tapeout Tutorial implemented by Read the Docs
+SoC Tapeout Tutorial
 =======================================

 Please visit this website to read our babysisting tutorial:

 https://pkuic-soc-tapeout-tutorial.readthedocs.io/zh/latest/

+This tutorial is implemented by Read the Docs.